IBE160/SG-NextGenCoding/docs/PRD.md

 *   **AI-Generated Quiz**: Creation of quiz questions with answers based on lecture notes.
 *   **Content Feedback**: A simple "Rate this" or "Report Issue" mechanism for users to provide feedback on the quality of AI-generated content.

-### Growth Features (Post-MVP)
+### Out of Scope for MVP

-Features that will make the product more competitive and enhance the user experience:
+The following features are explicitly out of scope for the MVP to ensure a focused and timely delivery of the core product value.
+They are categorized as Growth or Vision features for future consideration.

-*   **AI-Generated Feedback**: System provides feedback based on user answers.
+#### Growth Features (Post-MVP)

-*   **Difficulty Setting**: Users can select the difficulty level for quizzes.
+*   **AI-Generated Feedback**: Deferred to gather more data on user interaction with quizzes before adding this layer of complexity.
-*   **Different Quiz Options**: Options for multiple choice, written answers, or flashcards.
+*   **Difficulty Setting**: Deferred to simplify the initial user experience.
+The AI will be tuned for a general audience first.
-*   **Number of Questions**: Option to select the quantity of quiz questions.
+*   **Different Quiz Options**: Deferred to focus on a single, high-quality quiz format for MVP.

-### Vision (Future)
+*   **Number of Questions**: Deferred to simplify the initial user experience.

-Long-term aspirations for the product:
+#### Vision (Future)

-*   **Class Feature**: Users can join classes where teachers create summaries and quizzes.
+*   **Class Feature**: A significant feature requiring a multi-user architecture, which is a a large extension of the core MVP.
-*   **Study Group Feature**: Similar to the class feature, enabling collaborative study.
+*   **Study Group Feature**: Similar to the Class Feature, this requires a more complex social and permissions model.

 ---